Konstig70/Playground/Calender/README.md

 example: 11.1, would be the eleventh of january

 ## Support
-will try to answer questions regarding issues
+will try to answer questions regarding issues.

 ## Authors and acknowledgment
 Konsta Lahtinen, Konstig70.

 ## License
 pls no steal :(.

 ## Project status